island-is/island.is/libs/portals/core/README.md

 - Name - The name of the library
 - Routes - A function that returns an array of routes
-- Global - A function that returns an array of global components

 ### Routes